bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 </div>

 Say I start typing "ap" in a text box that provides auto-completion.
-Searching the trie for those letters would show me that
-"apple" and "apes" are the only possible words that can come next.
+Searching the trie above for those letters would show me that "apple" and "apes" are the only possible words that can come next.
 The trie acts as a source of truth, like a dictionary.
 Another use is searching strings for exact matches.
 Maybe I want to scan for potty mouth words (shit) and their l33t versions ($h1t).